phalcon-orphanage/docs/en/loader.md

 You can always call the `isRegistered()` method to check if your autoloader is registered or not.

-> If there is an error in registering the autoloader, the component will throw an exception.
+> **NOTE**: If there is an error in registering the autoloader, the component will throw an exception.
 {: .alert .alert-warning }